openstack/nova/doc/source/admin/configuration/resize.rst

 allowing it to upscale or downscale according to user needs.
 For this feature to work properly, you might need to configure some underlying virt layers.

+.. todo:: This document needs to be updated for other virt drivers, shared
+          storage considerations, etc.

 KVM
 ~~~